jwoodman510/s3-key-finder/README.md

 # s3-key-finder

 ## usage
-All configuration is defined in the appsettings.json All found keys are written to a local CSV file
+All configuration is defined in the appsettings.json.
+All found keys are written to a local CSV file.

 #### basic configuration
 - **region**: your s3 region to operate against